santismo/PhaseLab/README.md

 ## How to Setup:
 - Download the PhaseLab folder, place wherever you like, if placed in user preset folder path defaults to that.
 (Optional: create an output folder)
-- Drag the PhaseLab application (no aluncher) to your desktop or applications folder, double click to open app.
+- Drag the PhaseLab application (not luncher) to your desktop or applications folder, double click to open app.
 - Start eperimenting!

 ## Disclaimers: